Frequently Asked Questions on Early Years Funding

 Flexible 15 or 30

-- Fully Flexible offers which include all enhancements and additional hours
+- Fully Flexible offers which include all enhancements and additional hours and a discounted rate on hours and enhancements over our standard prices

 Just 15 or 30